wangyinfeng/wangyinfeng.github.io/_posts/2015-02-09-Fucking_GFW_with_VPC.md

 - Then at the **login** page, select the **client key** with the new generated profile.
 - Try and enjoy.

+#Serve for Android phone
+The key is let android have ssh client to connect the VPC and provide SOCKS proxy.
+- Download the [sshtunnel](https://code.google.com/p/sshtunnel/) and install, `root` maybe requested.
+- Set the server address, username, copy the private key to the phone, and select the key from the **key manager**.
+- Try to connect the VPC, and if connection is successful,
+- Select the **Proxy with SOCKS**, **Auto connection**, and select the app you allow to access the free world in **application proxy**
+- Then enjoy.

 #Issue
 - PuTTY will auto exit because long time no interactive with the VPC.
 - Don't understand why just import the private key `id_rsa` is not work.
 Why need to generate new pair of key.